sortiz4/pipit/README.md

 JSON objects with each field mapping a package name to its version information.

 Version information may be a string or an object.
-A version object may contain three optional fields: `platform`, `python`, and `version`.
+A version object may contain three optional fields: `python`, `system`, and `version`.

-1. `platform` is a comma-separated string of exclusive platforms where the package may be installed (defined by `os.name`).
-If `platform` is not provided, then the package will be installed on all platforms.
-2. `python` is a comma-separated string of exclusive Python versions where the package may be installed.
+1. `python` is a comma-separated string of exclusive Python versions where the package may be installed.
 If `python` is not provided, then the package will be installed on all Python versions.
+2. `system` is a comma-separated string of exclusive systems where the package may be installed (defined by `os.name`).
+If `system` is not provided, then the package will be installed on all systems.
 3. `version` is a string representing the package version to install.
 If `version` is not provided, any version will be assumed.